Mueller submits Trump-Russia report, clamor grows for its quick release

 The special counsel’s case against Cohen revealed that Trump was negotiating to build a skyscraper in Moscow late into the 2016 campaign, contradicting statements from Trump at the time that he had nothing to do with the Russians.

 The special counsel also indicted longtime Trump adviser Roger Stone, a Republican operative and a self-proclaimed political “dirty trickster.”
-Stone is accused of telling members of Trump’s campaign that he knew in advance of plans by the WikiLeaks website to release emails damaging to Clinton that were stolen by Russia.
+Stone is accused of telling members of Trump’s campaign that he knew in advance of plans by the WikiLeaks website to release emails damaging to Clinton that were stolen by Russia

 Additional reporting by Karen Freifeld and Steve Holland in Washington, Nathan Layne in New York and Roberta Rampton in Florida; Writing by Alistair Bell; Editing by Will Dunham